"People work for money but go the extra mile for recognition, praise, and rewards." —Dale Carnegie

 Employee recognition is one of the most simple and effective methods of motivating and engaging employees.

-Below, we’ll cover what employee recognition is, some best practices, and effective ways you can show your team members appreciation for great work and achievements to raise employee morale, boost engagement, and build loyalty.
+Here are 20 effective ways to show appreciation for great work to raise employee morale, boost engagement, and build loyalty.

 Employee Recognition Ideas